MicahElliott/mrswlf/README.md

 > - Lsb:  0.735%
 > - BadRedirects: 0.108%

-The numbers are better than they look: `ny`/`yn` are a really easy alt, and SFB is actually 0.802% if you discount it.
+`ny`/`yn` are a really easy alt, and SFB is actually 0.802% if you discount it.

 The main challenges with this are: